coleochieng/python-practice/README.md

-# A Repository for simple python exercises
+# A repository for simple python exercises